Uniform Civil Code: British India (1858–1947)

-Therefore, while Hindus have to follow the Hindu code bill, Muslims and other religions were given the liberty to follow their own respective laws.
-For Muslims The All India Muslim Personal Law Board makes the laws, which is a private entity.

 Legislative reforms

-The Sharia Law in Islam had provisions that were discriminatory of women, their status and rights.
 Certain Hindu customs prevalent at the time discriminated against women by depriving them of inheritance, remarriage and divorce.
+Their condition, especially that of Hindu widows and daughters, was poor due to this and other prevalent customs.
 The British and social reformers like Ishwar Chandra Vidyasagar were instrumental in outlawing such customs by getting reforms passed through legislative processes.
 Since the British feared opposition from orthodox community leaders, only the Indian Succession Act 1865, which was also one of the first laws to ensure women's economic security, attempted to shift the personal laws to the realm of civil.
 The Indian Marriage Act 1864 had procedures and reforms solely for Christian marriages.

-There were law reforms passed which were beneficial to Hindu women like the Hindu Widow Remarriage Act of 1856, Married Women's Property Act of 1923 and the Hindu Inheritance (Removal of Disabilities) Act, 1928, which in a significant move, permitted a Hindu woman's right to property.
-However, such protection was not extended to Muslim women due to the opposition from conservative Muslim groups who wanted to follow Sharia Law.
+There were law reforms passed which were beneficial to women like the Hindu Widow Remarriage Act of 1856, Married Women's Property Act of 1923 and the Hindu Inheritance (Removal of Disabilities) Act, 1928, which in a significant move, permitted a Hindu woman's right to property.

 The call for equal rights for women was only at its initial stages in India at that time and the reluctance of the British government further deterred the passing of such reforms.
 The All India Women's Conference (AIWC) expressed its disappointment with the male-dominated legislature and Lakshmi Menon said in an AIWC conference in 1933, "If we are to seek divorce in court, we are to state that we are not Hindus, and are not guided by Hindu law.
 The members in the Legislative assembly who are men will not help us in bringing any drastic changes which will be of benefit to us."
-The All India Women's Conference demanded a uniform civil code to replace the existing personal laws, basing it on the Karachi Congress resolution which guaranteed gender-equality.
+The women's organisations demanded a uniform civil code to replace the existing personal laws, basing it on the Karachi Congress resolution which guaranteed gender-equality.